image

 Lecture What you'll learn

-Intro What to expect from this course
+Intro What to expect from this lesson

 Overview A review of container orchestration